 - Avoid milk products that are not boiled or pasteurized, since these can lead to brucellosis.
 Do not eat ice cream.

 - Avoid eating the meat of wild animals and also avoid bites of marmots; do not touch them, as they can be transmitters of bubonic plague or other infections.

-Disclaimer: All the information has been taken from the WHO, Lonely Planet or other health-related sites.
+Disclaimer: All the information has been taken from the WHO, Lonely Planet and other health-related sites.
 Please check with your doctor before you decide to take any trip abroad.
 Always seek the advice of your qualified health provider with any questions about your medical condition.